parsele/lekatoo/README.md

 # 🌳 Green Planet Tree Tracker

-A modern web application for tracking trees planted in Amboseli, Kenya.
-This application allows you to record, view, and manage tree planting data with an interactive map interface and comprehensive admin dashboard.
+A modern web application for tracking trees planted in parts ofKenya.
+This application show  you to record, view, and manage tree planting data with an interactive map interface and comprehensive admin dashboard.

 ## Features